BroadbentT/BookShop/README.md

 # BOOKSHOP
-A java script file to take stock of books.
+A java script file to manage stock of books.

 | LANGUAGE | FILENAME | MD5 Hash |
 |------    |------    | -------  |